SaintRyoh/rabbithole/README.md

+** Regession Warning ** Apologies, code is not currently stable.
+More quality control will be soon introduced into master branch. if you happen to run the code, and it doesn't work, please try again in a few weeks.
+For more up to date development information please join the discord below.

 # Rabbithole - A Window Management Solution for Laptops with a Changing Number of Displays

 Rabbithole is a window manager built on top of the robust Awesome WM (AWM) framework.
 It's primary purpose is keep your windows organized on your laptop whenever you connect or disconnect an external display.
 If you've ever disconnected a display from your laptop and had to reorganize your workspace again before resuming work, then this solution will be for you.